Ghanaian braille

 The braille equivalents of print letters beyond these are described below.
 English Braille punctuation is used in both Ghana and (according to UNESCO 2013) Togo.

 Braille is not in active use in Ghana for any language but English.
 However, there are some older publications in these braille alphabets.

 Akan (Twi) Braille

-Akan has one extra vowel letters. ɔ could be expected from international/African norms; ɛ is specific to Ghana.
+Akan has two extra vowel letters. ɔ could be expected from international/African norms; ɛ is specific to Ghana.